 Funerals & Burials

 It is always distressing to lose someone close to you.
-Our minister Revd Carol Ball can help and support you through what is bound to be a difficult time.
+Our Priest in charge (Contact) can help and support you through what is bound to be a difficult time.

 The first step in arranging a funeral is normally for the next of kin to contact a funeral director.
 The funeral director will meet you to discuss your wishes and then, if the person who has died was living in our parish or was connected with our churches’, they will contact us.